binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 `/etc/gshadow` contains almost the same information as `/etc/group` with two major differences:

-* password are actually present as salted hashes;
+* passwords are actually present as salted hashes;
 * it adds a list of administrator members.
 We'll see this in a moment.

 The contents would look like this: